Yinnerston/Untitled-Gundam-Game/docs/dotnet/03_lessons_from_django.md

 - LINQ queries are lazily evaluated
 - Can construct lambda expressions on LINQ queries such as conditional filters

+How to relate the  following to transactions?
+- Db Context:
+- EntityState
+- `context.Entry(...).State`

 **Atomic Operations**

 We need to ensure atomic database operations to prevent race conditions